aws-amplify/amplify-backend/PROJECT_ARCHITECTURE.md

 This is a living document that will (hopefully) be updated as the project evolves.
 If you spot something that is incorrect, please open a pull request with an update!
 And if you are working on a change that will impact the correctness of this document, please include a corresponding change here.

 The audience for this doc is anyone that wants a deeper understanding of how the packages in the `amplify-backend` repo work and what design decisions we have made.
-If you want to contribute to the project, this document is a great way to get familiarized with what's going on in the codebase (setting up your dev environment and poking around is another great way).
+If you want to contribute to the project, this document is a great way to get familiarized with what's going on in the codebase.
+Setting up your dev environment and poking around is another great way!
+For that see the [Contributing guide](/CONTRIBUTING.md).

 # Project Tenets